Quality Kitchen Cabinets

-Cabinets are the meat and potatoes of any kitchen renovation project.
-They represent the bulk of infrastructure in any kitchen overhaul, and quality kitchen cabinets in your home has multi-tiered benefits for the overall durability, style, and value of your kitchen – and your home.
+In any kitchen renovation project, you can expect the cabinets to be at the heart of the design.
+They represent the bulk of infrastructure in any kitchen and quality kitchen cabinets in your home have many benefits for the overall durability, style, and value of your kitchen – and your home.

 These days, cabinets are made from just about everything under the sun – particle board, recycled wood fibres, plywood, and solid wood being some of the more popular options.
-Each offers a laundry list of benefits and drawbacks, so what should you expect in the anatomy of a quality kitchen cabinet?
+Each offers a substantial list of benefits and drawbacks.

 Should a cabinetry specimen lack one of these pillars, in our opinion, the cabinet cannot be truly called a quality item.
-Here’s why: The very popular IKEA brand aggressively markets and sells great-looking cabinets that are perceived as high-quality thanks to the mimicry of top tier European cabinetry.
+Here’s why: The very popular IKEA brand aggressively markets and sells great-looking cabinets that are perceived as high-quality thanks to their ability to mimic top tier European cabinetry.

 However, the manufacturing process and materials used in these items are not reminiscent of high-end quality.
 They typically use cheap materials like lightweight press board, MDF, and cheap slides and hinges – all under the guise of an aesthetically pleasing solid wood door and/or center panel.